Tips For Transporting Cremated Remains

 If you are flying, remember that you will have to put the urn through an X-ray machine, just like the rest of your luggage.
 That means you don’t want to have a metal container, if at all possible.
 Glass, ceramic, wood, and other materials are good for flying.
 Metal can make it hard to see through and you don’t want your loved one’s remains to be disturbed at the airport.

 When you have questions about traveling with remains after cremation services in Matthews, NC, the professionals at Heritage Funeral and Cremation Services can help you with those answers or point you in the right direction to find what you need.
-We’re here to help with every aspect of the process from start to finish.
+We’re here to help with every aspect of the process from start to finish and can give advice on things to do with cremation ashes.
 Give us a call whenever you need us or even when you just have questions about traveling or anything else related to cremation.